patrickenfuego/vapoursynth-screenshots/README.md

 Plugins must be placed inside the `plugins64` directory inside of the VapourSynth installation directory.
 For users of VSRepo, plugins are installed at `C:\Users\<Username>\AppData\Roaming\VaporSynth\plugins64`.

 I've included plugins for Windows users under the `bin` directory, although I might not keep them up to date.
+Copy them into your `plugins64` directory (see above).

 ---